MMarsland/PokerPlus/README.md

 A Poker App for friendly and simple poker play.

-Feel free to use this app for your own friends once it's ready or make your own brach and develop your own version!
+Feel free to use this app for your own friends or make your own brach and develop your own version!

 This version is based off and uses some functionality/graphics developed by nilssonopel.
 Check out his single player app here: https://js-css-poker.sourceforge.io/ and pay him his due respects for his amazing work and for giving me a starting point and really doing all the hardwork for me!